digamber89/woo-preview-emails/readme.txt

 4. Example
 5. Send emails to yourself to check on other devices == Changelog ==
+= 1.2.8 =
+- Formatted Code to make it easier for other developers to review
+- Removed filter after adding when sending tested emails to avoid unwanted emails being sent to customers
+- Tested against recent version of WordPress and WooCommerce

 = 1.2.7 =
 - Fix: issue with wrong constant being used for file path https://wordpress.org/support/topic/php-notice-in-php-7-0-x/